sbweaver/100-days-of-code/log.md

 **Thoughts**: I have more fun coding earlier in the day.
 I get tired at night and I feel guilty when I'm not hanging with my kids... but then I'm so good at guilt :D

 **Link(s) to work**: none today

+### Day 9: January 9, 2018

+**Today's Progress**: Playing with JS

+**Thoughts**: Was a busy day

+**Link(s) to work**: none today

+### Day 10: January 10, 2018

+**Today's Progress**: Playing with JS

+**Thoughts**: Was a busy day

+**Link(s) to work**: none today

+### Day 11: January 13, 2018

+**Today's Progress**: Playing with simple CSS animation

+**Thoughts**: Missed the last two days and I'm not sorry because my family comes before code.
+Started the pattern of beating myself up about missing two days and then decided, "NO!
+I'm doing this on MY terms."

+I tend to be a hard ass when it comes to myself.
+Got this inner critic that won't quit.
+That has got to stop.
+I've spent the last 5 years trying to undo many years of not trusting myself.
+I'm not doing guilt anymore.
+I'm trusting myself.
+I know the best path for me and my family and some days my daily goal-oriented tasks may not happen because my kids needed me.

+I'm thinking about writing a blog post about this.
+It's easy to get discouraged and start wailing on yourself.
+This is my 3rd time trying the #100DaysOfCode and I'm not giving up but I'm also going to do it my own way.

+I have a friend who manages a web design team.
+He says that designers tend to be introverts.
+I think that he also said - or maybe someone else did - that designers don't like people looking over their shoulders while they're working on a project.
+That is totally me.
+I want everything all polished and then I present.
+100 Days of Code doesn't work like that.
+You just have to keep putting it out there every day and if you're a person who worries about what everyone else thinks, then when you miss a day, or your results are sub-par in your opinion, there is this funk hanging over you... if you let it.
+It's a mind-set thing and I am so sick of this mindset that worries about what other people think.
+This is my thing.
+I'm doing it for me.
+So I need to not give a flying f*** what anyone else thinks.
+For me. :) And it's not like I'm the center of the universe anyway - nobody is really reading this except for me.
+Ha!

+Rant complete.
+Day 11 complete.
+Well, that's appropriate.
+Hail 11:11

+**Link(s) to work**: What the hell: [Simple animated SVG icon](https://codepen.io/sgweaver/pen/XVYLVz/)